Bead Glossary A to J

 CONE ENDS

 Also know as End Cones or End Caps.
-A cone used at the end of piece to gather together multi-strands and to hide knots and crimps.
+A cone is used at the end of a multi strand jewellery piece to gather together the strands whilst hiding the knots and crimps.
+They can also be used to make bead or chain tassles.

 CONFETTI BEADS